 Implementation and analysis of an instructional project conducted in an educational setting.
-Guidelines to be followed in fulfilling project requirements: draft critiques, manuscripts style, formal public presentation and timeline dates.
-The four credits required for completion may be distributed between multiple semesters, but two academic terms.
+Guidelines to be followed in fulfilling project requirements: draft critiques, manuscripts style, formal public presentation, and timeline dates.
+The four credits required for completion may be distributed between multiple semesters.
 Upon successful completion, the student is awarded a grade of P for the four credits.